 - Consignor’s Industry Sector Code (SIC) – add the industry in which your business operates (i.e. the exporter’s industry sector e.g. manufacturing).

 - Box 4 Transport – Optionally, state the primary method of transport used to deliver your goods.
 DO NOT specify specific vessels/vehicles/craft; just keep it brief e.g. airfreight.

 - Box 5 Remarks – Optionally, add here any information NOT provided in other areas of the certificate application and you feel are relevant to be shown on the certificate e.g. Purchase Order number, letter of credit reference, etc.

-- Box 7 Quantity – Add the weights (either gross or net) in kilograms/metric or other units of measure
+- Box 7 Quantity – Add the weights (either gross or net) in kilograms/metrics or other units of measure.

 - Section 11 Supporting Document(s) Attachments – use this section to add the required document(s) to support your certificate application (see the previous section above).
 In all cases, you will need a Commercial Invoice, so use the [+ Attach] button to either attach or create and attach a Commercial Invoice.
 The [+ Attach] can also be used to simply attach other supporting documents, i.e. Packing List, Letter of Credit, etc.